Discovering Origami

 Heian Era Paper

-There was much to consider in a letter to a loved one: beautiful calligraphy and appropriate paper:
+There was much to consider in a letter to a loved one: beautiful calligraphy and the perfect paper from a particular area, or an appropriate colour.

-The letter would be folded neatly in an origami-like way, as in this illustration from The Tale of Genji, and if it was Spring, a branch of cherry blossoms might be attached to amplify the meaning of the contents.
+The letter would be folded neatly in an origami-like way, as in this illustration from The Tale of Genji.
+It is known as a knotted letter.
+These letters were tied around seasonal flowers, and so if it was Spring, a branch of cherry blossoms might be attached to amplify the meaning of the contents.

-The contents of the letter would be a verse incorporating references to earlier (often Chinese) poetry, and references to nature and the seasons.
+The contents of the letter would be a verse incorporating references to classical Chinese poetry, and references to nature and the seasons.

 The thought and artistic sensibility that went into such a letter is light years away from a Whatsapp and some emoji!